bbambozzi/miniVim/README.md

 # miniVim

 Hey!
-This is a Neovim config that's lean, minimal, and ready to be extended.
+This is a Neovim config that's lean, pre-configured, and ready to be extended.

 The objective for this config is to act as a rock-solid base for your own Vim config!

-You'll be able to extend this config with no issues, and avoid typing out the boilerplate.

 ## Installation

 Requirements:
 * Neovim >= 0.8
 * NPM
+Recommended:
+* Nerd Font of your choice

 Paste this snippet into your terminal and it'll be ready to go.
 Don't worry, it will create a backup at backup_nvim if it finds a previous config!